Where Can You Make International Calls with magicJack?

 Trinidad & Tobago – may need to call your ISP to unblock magicJack

 If you find a country which is blocking international calls, or you know of one where you've been able to make calls using magicJack, let me know.
 I'll attempt to keep these lists up to date – but treat these lists as hearsay which may or may not be accurate.

 If you are making a call to another magicJack, the call is free – even if that magicJack is not in the United States or Canada.
 To make a call with your magicJack to a non-magicJack international location, you'll need to deposit funds with magicJack.
 You can do so after logging into your magicJack account.
 Current international call rates can be found on the magicJack site.

 As mentioned above, with a bit of planning, you can make international calls for free!
 Well, not quite for free, but almost.
 You're not entirely at the mercy of the telecom companies blocking your use of magicJack either.

 Here are the steps to take

 That friend or family member will need to sign up for a VPN service such as Private Internet Access (PIA), which has served me well for years.
-Without any effort on their part, Private Internet Access provides an alternate IP address, placing them outside the range of the telecom's VoIP block.
+Private Internet Access provides an alternate IP address, placing them outside the range of the telecom's VoIP block.
 As far as the world is concerned, the call could appear to originate thousands of miles away!

 As an additional benefit, PIA provides increased security by encrypting their connection from their computer to the PIA servers.
-They can even work in a free wi-fi hotspot without having to be concerned that someone could intercept login credentials or email.
+They can even work in a free wi-fi hotspot with less concern that someone could intercept login credentials, email, or other sensitive information.

 Do you have a question or comment about making international calls with magicJack?
 Drop a note in the comment box below and put it out there for all to see!
 You may find the answer you're looking for – or perhaps you'll hear from another sympathetic user.